devmfc/debian-on-amlogic/README.md

 You can update an existing installation with a kernel of a newer release:
 1. copy the linux-image-xyz.deb to a directory on your box (eg. with scp, samba, usb flash disk).
-2. in that directory run `dpkg -i linux-image-xyz.deb` Try the new kernel via a removable usb disk or sd-card first, so you won't 'brick' your box when the kernel does not work!
+2. in that directory run `dpkg -i linux-image-xyz.deb` Try the new kernel on a removable usb disk or sd-card first, so you won't 'brick' your box when the kernel does not work!

 ## What does work
 In most cases: